 Acknowledge Your Original Date

 Don’t let your original wedding date pass you by.
 Make a point of celebrating and acknowledging it.
 Even if this just comes in the form of cracking a bottle of something bubbly and having a picnic on the living room floor.
 Remember that the very point of all of this is love and union with that one special person.
-Just because you can’t tie the knot and have that party (yet), don’t let that stop you from taking a moment to celebrate that special thing that you two have together.
+Just because you may have decided to not tie the knot or have that party (yet), don’t let that stop you from taking a moment to celebrate that special thing that you two have together.